How To Remove Gel Ink From Clothing

 Removing Gel Ink From Clothing With Ammonia

 Fortunately, there are a variety of commercial stain removal solutions that you can try.
-One ink gel manufacturer recommends mixing a gallon of water with a teaspoon of ammonia.
+One manufacturer recommends mixing a gallon of water with a teaspoon of ammonia.

 After the fabric is completely saturated, grab an old toothbrush, and scrub the stain.
-Then rinse the stained area with water and examine the area.
+Then rinse the area with water and examine.

 If the stain has faded a bit but is still visible, repeat the procedure.
-Once the stain has completely disappeared, wash the entire garment.
+Once it has completely disappeared, wash the entire garment.

-Using Vinegar To Remove Gel Ink From Clothes
+Using Vinegar To Remove G2 Pen Marks From Clothes

-Then sprinkle the entire area of the stain with table salt.
+Then sprinkle the entire area with table salt.
 Vigorously rub the table salt over the stain using your fingers.

 Wash the garment using a regular laundry detergent.
 However, before you wash the garment, rinse it completely using hot water.